voidCaloneian/hyprctl_magnifier/README.md

 ---

 Happy Coding! 😊
 Feel free to open an issue or submit a pull request if you have ideas for improvements.
-Enjoy using **Zoomer**!
+Enjoy using **hyprctl_magnifier**!